 - Replace the chocolate chips with chopped pecans or walnuts.

-Storage and freezing instructions
+Storage instructions

 These muffins should be stored covered at room temperature.
 They will stay soft and moist for 4-5 days.

-If you have pumpkin leftover, here are a few pumpkin recipes to help you use it up:
+If you have pumpkin purée leftover, here are a few pumpkin recipes to help you use it up:

-Other muffin recipes to try
+More muffin recipes

 - Healthy Banana Nut Muffins